 Cutting across political and religious lines, everyone has something to contribute: Those interested in business, banking, technology, contracts, or investing; those advocating for financial inclusion, women’s rights, rule of law, charity, or social justice; those involved in issues of corporate governance, education, ethics, employment, or international trade; and anyone who just wants to help a business grow.
 Many organizations permit individuals to make loans in amounts as small as $25.00.

-I serve as the co-chair, with Azish Filabi Esq, of the New York State Bar Association’s Committee on International Microfinance and Financial Inclusion (International Law Section).
+I serve as the co-chair, with Azish Filabi Esq, of the New York State Bar Association’s Social Finance and Enterprise Committee (formerly called the Committee on International Microfinance and Financial Inclusion, International Law Section).
 Please feel free to contact this office if you’d like to discuss this burgeoning phenomena.